loydp/chromaphagi/readme.md

 The image is then treated with cellular automata, which work until a certain point and then stop.
 The CA take a certain color, and move it in a particular direction.
+OK.

 When the CA are done, the image is saved.
+Test.